San Diego’s Leading Auto and Home Insurance Broker

 What is the main difference between using an “insurance broker” vs. a “captive” agent or “direct writer” insurance company?

-Captive agents are employees of direct writing insurers.
-Examples of direct writers are Liberty Mutual, Allstate, Farmers, State Farm and Wawanesa.
+Captive agents are usually employees of direct writing insurers.
+Examples of direct writers are Liberty Mutual, Allstate, and Wawanesa.

-The freedom and flexibility of brokers to represent more insurance carriers usually means they will get better pricing and coverage options simply because they aren’t stuck with just one carrier’s offerings.
-If company “A” has poor or coverages rates they can also quote through companies “B through Z”
+The freedom and flexibility of brokers to represent more insurance carriers usually means they will get better pricing and coverage options simply because they aren’t restricted to just one carrier’s offerings.
+If company “A” has poor rates or coverages they can also quote through companies “B through Z”

 Oftentimes when a direct writing insurer makes a decision at the corporate level to change policies, coverages or rates in different states, their captive agents are stuck with that decision and don’t have a second option for their clients if it becomes necessary and they could lose clients as a result.